 Historically significant and regionally diverse, American Newspaper Archives offers access to many notable U.S. newspapers, including the ten listed below, and dozens of other titles from more than 40 states.
 Each of these fully searchable digital editions is available individually.
 And all are cross-searchable via the integrated America's Historical Newspapers interface which allows users to easily view, magnify, print and save digital page images.
 Spanning the 19th century through the 1990s, American Newspaper Archives provides local and national perspectives and reporting on crucial conflicts from the War of 1812 to the Gulf War; movements ranging from women’s suffrage to civil rights; scientific and technical advances; noteworthy people and places;… Learn more.

 Winner of the 2017 Outstanding Academic Title Award from the Association of College & Research Libraries' Choice magazine!
 This digital edition of the American Antiquarian Society’s extraordinary holdings of slavery and abolition materials delivers more than 3,600 works published over the course of more than 100 years.
 Long awaited in fully searchable form, The American Slavery Collection addresses every facet of American slavery—one of the most important topics in U.S. history.
-These diverse materials, all filmed in full-resolution color, include books, pamphlets, graphic materials, and ephemera; among them are a significant number of invaluable Southern imprints.
-New research and teaching… Learn more.
+These diverse materials, all in high-resolution color, include books, pamphlets, graphic materials, and ephemera; among them are a significant number of invaluable Southern imprints.
+New research and teaching opportunities… Learn more.

 Caribbean Newspapers, 1718-1876—the largest online collection of 18th- and 19th-century newspapers published in this region—will provide a comprehensive primary resource for studying the development of Western society and international relations within this important group of islands.
 This unique resource will prove essential for researching colonial history, the Atlantic slave trade, international commerce, New World slavery and U.S. relations with the region as far back as the early 18th century.
 Created in cooperation with the American Antiquarian Society—one of the world's largest and most important newspaper repositories—this collection will provide students and scholars with easy access to more than 150 years… Learn more.